 If you’re a trained project manager, you might be twitching as you read this.
 You and I know that it takes much more than simply thinking of the next action to properly plan a complex project.
 Interestingly, David Allen knows that as well.
 He often explains that his system was created for every type of person; he says that folks who actually need better tools for planning complex projects already have them.
 In my opinion, he’s talking about you and me, project management professionals (and anyone managing projects), our methodologies, frameworks, and information systems.

 This is exactly where Waterfall—and virtually any other project management approach—fits in.
 I postulate that if you’re a trained project manager, you can substitute Mr. Allen’s project planning approach with Waterfall.
-Instead of thinking of a desired result and simply planning a next action, clarify your requirements and plan it like a project.
+Instead of thinking of the desired result and simply planning the next action, clarify your requirements and plan it like a project.

 In other words, GTD is a horizontal system for your life.
-Waterfall is a vertical system for a single desired outcome or deliverable.
+The waterfall is a vertical system for a single desired outcome or deliverable.

 Try not to fall into the trap I call “system sprawl,” which is when you have multiple places and containers for your tasks and to-dos, and end up trusting none of them.

 The context of the project will also provide you with many opportunities to flex your GTD muscles.
 For example, most project management information systems (PMIS) will provide you with a location for project documentation; and most project management software lets you attach documents to work items.
 This is a great way to store and file materials for reference.
 Project management tools also typically let you create tasks and tag them.
 Using the GTD approach, you can tag items as “next action,” “on hold,” or “someday/maybe,” following David Allen’s nomenclature.
 If you’re concerned about having documents and items outside of your personal GTD system, some systems will allow you to create URL links to documents inside of it that you can reference from your own personal GTD system.